ErlingSigurdson/Drv7SegQ595/README.md

 The wiring in your circuit **may** differ from the provided schematic to some degree, and the library will still be applicable as long as your circuit complies with the premise of the `seg_byte` and `pos_byte` distinct roles.

+### Notes on components

+In the reference schematic:
+* Transistors Q1..Q4 are intended to be general-purpose NPN BJTs such as MMBT3904 (assumed by the reference PCB design, see below), 2N3904, 2N4401, 2N2222, or BC548.
+You can even use a [KT315](https://ru.wikipedia.org/wiki/%D0%9A%D0%A2315), comrade.
+* If the display segment LEDs are too bright, or if you notice visible brightness changes when the DP blinks, increase the R0..R7 resistor values to around 470–680 Ω. This is especially advisable if your circuit is powered from a 5 V supply.

 ## API usage

 Include the library: